-In specific cases of parent-subsidiary relationship, where the subsidiary's standalone credit profile is significantly stronger than the parent's, Acuité may also notch down the rating of the subsidiary (entity being rated).
-A stronger subsidiary could be supporting a weaker parent by ways of inter-corporate deposits (ICDs), dividends or preferential sale-purchase transactions providing preferential credit terms to the parent.
+In specific cases of parent-subsidiary relationship, where the subsidiary's standalone credit profile is significantly stronger than the parent's credit profile, Acuité may also notch down the rating of the subsidiary (entity being rated).
+The rationale behind the notch down approach is that the subsidiary's cash flows could be regularly up streamed to the parent by way of ICDs, dividends etc., thereby impacting the subsidiary credit metrics.

-Criteria For State Government Support
+Criteria For Public Finance - State Government Ratings